 Well, it’s always a point of discussion of how many fonts should be used in a single logo.
 There is a limitation of space and words you have to include in logo design, and among this challenge, you need to present something extraordinary.

 So 2-3 logo design fonts would be maximum to use in a single logo.
 If your company name contains more words, you can differentiate it with two different fonts, which surely look appealing.
-As we all know, there are free logo design fonts and paid ones, so selecting also needs to be decided before starting designing.
+As we all know, there are free logo design fonts and paid ones, so selecting also needs to be decided beforehand.
+A free logo maker can simplify the process if you don’t know anything about logo design.

 More fonts make your logo complex, which won’t capture the attention of people and can’t deliver the true message.